 For centuries, young people have been given a special place in the Eucharistic Liturgy: to assist the Priest Celebrant by serving at the altar.
 To be an altar server, our parish youth also become integral to the celebration of the Holy Sacrifice of the Mass.

 Altar servers assist the priest in the celebration of the Mass and other liturgical celebrations.
 Girls and boys who have received their First Communion are eligible to be servers.
 Servers receive rigorous training to learn their roles and are subject to retraining to implement liturgical changes.

 The duties of an altar server are varied, but the role can be extremely fulfilling.
 Altar servers go through a training program to learn their role at Mass, and to gain a deeper knowledge of the Eucharistic Celebration.
-On special occasions, altar servers will learn to assist at special liturgical celebrations, as at the Easter Vigil and at Confirmation when the Bishop presides.
+On special occasions, altar servers will be given specialized instruction, as at the Easter Vigil and at Confirmation when the Bishop presides.
 The primary focus of the altar server is to assist the Priest Celebrant during the Sunday Mass.
 This assistance by the Altar Servers allows the congregation to concentrate and participate better in the music, the prayers, the proclamation of Scripture, and most especially, the beautiful Liturgy of the Eucharist.
 Additional Altar Servers are always welcome.

 The Art & Environment Ministry consists of many small parts that combine to provide a beautiful and harmonious whole.
 This ministry plays a significant role in our liturgical life.
 Workers in this ministry utilize their creativity and talent to assist with floral arrangements, sewing, artistic presentations and decorations, and many other tasks that result in a physical environment that enhances meaningful liturgical celebrations.
 Volunteers to this ministry are most active during special seasons of the liturgical year, when decoration of the interior and exterior of the Church are significantly more elaborate than at other times of the year.
 The Pastor consults with the coordinator as needed to respond to the liturgical schedule.